 Painting on a dirty surface

 It is vital that you wash anything down before you paint it.
 Even if the wall or ceiling looks clean, it can still be messy.
 The paint will stick better when it is applied to a clean area.
 However, know that dust particles can interfere with the final results of the colour.
+You can also avoid a mould treatment for wood later if the surface is completely polished and clean before painting.

 Glossy surfaces will need to be lightly sanded before adding a new coat of paint, and any flaking or peeling paint should be removed before painting.
 The paint will not cover and stick if the surface has not been set or prepared correctly.